aruneshpa/topictango/docs/trips/_posts/2023-09-20-4-day-alaska-itinerary-for-overachievers.md

 # Best Time to Visit Alaska

 Alaska is beautiful year-round.
-Being so far north on a world map guarantees one thing for Alaska.
-Lots of snow.
-If you are one of the cool people who can rock winters, you do you.
+Being that north on a world map guarantees one thing for Alaska -- lots of snow.
+If you are one of the cool bunch who can put your skis on and rock winters, you do you.

-Since mere mortals like us start to go in hibernation as soon as fall is over, May through September is the best season to visit Alaska.
+But since mere mortals like us start to go in hibernation as soon as fall is over, May through September is the best season to visit Alaska.
 Depending on what kind of a vacation you want, you can pick any month from these.
 If you want to explore the vast, untouched wilderness, or, if you are on a budget, then shoulder months of May and September are for you.
-If you want don't mind large crowds, the peak months guarantee best weather.
+If you don't mind large crowds, the peak months guarantee the best weather.

 <a id="org3ed9fee"></a>